 The rewards offered can range from cash back, miles, points, or discounts on purchases.
 The trick for you is to maximize your rewards by diverting cash you’re already spending on the right cards.

 So the more you spend, the more you get rewarded.

 An interesting note: These rewards aren’t considered taxable income, which means you can accumulate a huge number of points each year tax-free.

 Whether you’re looking to fly first-class, take a vacation, or buy some new West Elm furniture (NOT cheap!), credit card points can help you do all that.

 For business owners, taking advantage of credit card rewards is a no-brainer.
 If you do it right you’ll never be paying for any personal travel again.
 I’ve been using points to travel back and forth to Europe in business class for years — often for less than $50.

 Choose a business credit card that offers rewards to match your spending habits

-For people in ecommerce like me – we spend a lot.
-Google and Facebook paid ads, software spend, the latest and greatest tech, etc.
+People in e-commerce like me – spend a lot.
+Google and Facebook paid ads, software spending, the latest and greatest tech, etc.

 As an entrepreneur, the key to maximizing your credit card rewards is to use the right credit card for the right type of spending.